-The 2012 Toyota Tacoma compact pickup is available in 20 distinct model configurations with a Manufacturer's Suggested Retail Price (MSRP) that ranges from a low of about $17,500 for a 2-wheel-drive Regular Cab to more than $33,000 for a nicely equipped 4-wheel-drive long-bed Double Cab model.
-Although the Chevrolet Colorado and GMC Canyon cost less, neither offers as much power or interior room.
-The Ram Dakota can match the Tacoma's size and even offers the option of a V8 engine, but its resale values don't come close to the Tacoma's.
-The Nissan Frontier comes closest to resale and power, but doesn't offer a regular-cab model.
-A look at the Fair Purchase Price will show you the typical transaction price paid for the Tacoma in your area, so be sure to check it out before you begin negotiations.
-When it comes to resale value, Kelley Blue Book expects the 4-cylinder base models to retain better-than-average residual values, while the V6 Access Cab and Double Cab models should do even better.
+The 2013 Toyota Tacoma compact pickup is available in 20 distinct configurations of cab, powertrain and trim.
+Manufacturer's Suggested Retail Price (MSRP) starts at just over $18,000 for a base two-wheel-drive Regular Cab.
+A 4X4 Double Cab with V6 and automatic starts at about $29,000 and can top $36,000 with a couple of option packages.
+Although the Chevrolet Colorado and GMC Canyon cost less, neither offers as much power, space or refinement.
+The Nissan Frontier comes close on power but doesn't offer a regular-cab model.
+A look at our Fair Purchase Price will show you the typical transaction price paid for the Tacoma in your area.
+As for resale value, Kelley Blue Book expects the 4-cylinder base models to retain better-than-average residual values, and the V6 Access Cab and Double Cab models to do even better.